remote-gildor/vue-drizzle-erc-1155-example/README.md

 - squares
 - triangles

-Tokens in each NFT category are differentiated by color.
-For example, two circles cannot share the same color code, but one circle and one square can.
+Categories are non-fungible, while tokens in each of these categories are not.

 ## ERC-1155 implementation